Petróleo Brasileiro S.A. - Petrobras research snapshot

 Valuation and margin of safety

-The July 9 price screens cheaply on trailing earnings and free cash flow, but that discount is not free.
+The July 31 price screens cheaply on trailing earnings and free cash flow, but the discount has narrowed as the stock gained about 50% over the past year.
 A margin of safety requires conservative assumptions about normalized oil prices, domestic pricing, capex, leverage, dividend policy, and the value that minority shareholders can actually receive.

 Source-backed data